“Why don’t we take our clothes off?” Kemp said to the Greek. “We don’t have to do anything…”

 “Welcome friends.”
 A tall, long-haired, handsome young Egyptian walks purposefully towards them.
 He grips Kemp’s forearm and looks him in the eye.
 “Brother.”
 He takes Passpartout’s hand and kisses it.
 “Sister.”

-Without breaking eye contact with the Greek, he tells Kemp, stood behind him, with a waft of the hand to: “Please.
+Without breaking eye contact with Passepartout, he tells Kemp, stood behind him, with a waft of the hand to “Please.
 Sit.”

 Kemp looks down at the chair, and the back again, with an irascible look, at the back of the long-haired head of the man, already guiding Passepartout to collection of cushioned seats and divans .

-“How can I help?” the smooth, good-looker dressed all in black asks in perfect English to Passepartout.
+“So how can I help?” the smooth, good-looker, dressed all in black asks in perfect English to Passepartout.

 “Are you anarchists?” says Passepartout, looking around.
 “I’m looking for the anarchist centre in Cairo.
+I’ve read about a café.
 I’m part of the Greek anarchist milieu myself.”

 Kemp slumps into the chair, stunned.